-Despite solid performances from both Hedges and Roberts, Ben is Back never manages to rise above the tried and tested addiction film stereotypes.
+Despite solid performances from both Hedges and Roberts.
+Ben is Back never manages to rise above the tried and tested addiction film stereotypes.

 Set in small town America, Ben returns to his family home just before Christmas.
-His rehab not complete, with many failed home visits behind him, his arrival brings family divisions to the fore; with his mum Holly (Julia Roberts) delighted to have her son back, but also filled with trepidation and doubt at his recovery.
+His rehab not complete, with many failed home visits behind him, his arrival brings family divisions to the fore.
+His mum Holly (Julia Roberts) delighted to have her son back, but also filled with trepidation and doubt at his recovery.
 Returning to his home town Ben discovers the challenges and risks of his past still haunt his present, with Christmas Eve bringing events that finally allow him to share the true nature of his addiction with his mother.

 With a winter setting Ben is Back uses its landscape and Christmas theme to create clear divides between the visual comfort of family and the apparent coldness of addiction.
 These themes are at their strongest when Roberts and Hedges are one on one, exploring untold feelings, hidden lives and a town with a dark underground drugs scene.
 However, these glimpses of a mother/son relationship and emerging hidden truths never quite hit the mark; drowned out by film that never manages to decide on a genre.
 Ben is Back mixes family drama with lacklustre suspense, with neither providing much in the way of emotional resonance to its characters.